 Time and attendance software can give you better insight into your team and help you track the days and hours they are working.
 For this buyer’s guide, we looked at the most popular options and rising stars and decided to review TSheets, TimeStation, and TrackSmart.
-These companies covered the range for small businesses in terms of price, ease of setup, and the number of customization options.
+These companies covered the range for small businesses in terms of price, ease of setup, and the number of customization options and eliminate the need for paper timesheets.
 Read on for our comparison and review of these three options, as well as our top recommendations.

 Best Time and Attendance Software for Small Business: TSheets